 Make sure that your tattoo artist follows or was following these guidelines:

-- They are a registered practitioner (if your state registers tattoo artists)
+- They are a registered practitioner (if your state registers tattoo artists).

-- They always wear gloves during the procedure
+- They always wear gloves during the procedure.

-- They have an autoclave (sterilizing unit to sterilize equipment)
+- They have an autoclave (sterilizing unit to sterilize equipment).

-- The floors and surfaces are all clean
+- The floors and surfaces are all clean.

-- All the needles used are new, disposable and made for single use only
+- All the needles used are new, disposable, and made for single use only.

-- The dressings are sterile packed and unopened
+- The dressings are sterile, packed, and unopened.

-- The dyes or ink used for the tattoo are also sterile packed and unopened
+- The dyes or ink used for the tattoo are also sterile packed and unopened.

-- Find out the availability of the artist if you have any problems in the days and months ahead
+- The artist is available the first 24 hours if you have any problems.
+(Find out the availability of the artist if you have any problems in the days and months ahead).

 Think it through

 The main concern with getting a tattoo during pregnancy is the risk of contracting an infection, such as Hepatitis B and HIV.
 Although the risk is small, it is recommended that you wait to get a tattoo until after your baby is born.

-Some women may have also heard that if they have a tattoo on their back, then they will be unable to get an epidural.
+Some women may have also heard that if they have a tattoo on their back, they will be unable to get an epidural.
 Very few studies have been done on the risks that could exist for women who have back tattoos and receive an epidural.
-So far none of these studies have conclusively found any data that shows that there are risks, so most anesthesiologists have no problem giving an epidural to a woman with a back tattoo.
+So far none of these studies have conclusively found any data that indicates there are risks, so most anesthesiologists have no problem giving an epidural to a woman with a back tattoo.

 If you want an epidural and have a tattoo on your back, it still would be best to contact the hospital and find out the policy in regard to tattoos and epidurals.

-The risk of contracting an infection is small, but you could pass the infection to your baby if you are breastfeeding.
+Additionally, you could pass the infection to your baby if you are breastfeeding, although the risk is small.
 Ultimately it’s your decision, but you may want to wait until you are not breastfeeding to get a new tattoo.

 What about Henna?

 If you are interested in this temporary alternative, be aware that there are different types of henna.
 Natural, safe henna stains the skin orange, red, brown, cinnamon, brick, chocolate, or coffee and can last one to four weeks.
 Natural, safe henna does not come in a black color.
 You want to be absolutely sure the artist is using pure, natural products and NOT black henna.

 Compiled using information from the following sources:

-Alliance of Professional Tattooist, http://www.safe-tattoos.com/
+Alliance of Professional Tattooist, https://www.safe-tattoos.com/